-- A school blazer in grey with an embroidered badge of the school logo on the top pocket of the blazer; - A white, plain school shirt (not a fashion shirt, and no motif) which is tucked in with the collar buttoned up; - A long-sleeved plain mid grey or red pullover with V neck and no motif can be worn under the blazer as an optional item; - Plain mid to dark grey tailored trousers or a plain mid to dark grey straight or pleated knee-length skirt; - A school tie in red with grey diagonal stripe, worn sensibly and done up to the collar; - Either short plain grey or black socks, or black or skin coloured tights; - Plain black leather or leather-effect shoes.
+- A school blazer in grey with an embroidered badge of the school logo on the top pocket of the blazer. - A white, plain school shirt (not a fashion shirt, and no motif) which is tucked in with the collar buttoned up. - A long-sleeved plain mid grey or red jumper with V neck and no motif can be worn under the blazer as an optional item. - Plain mid to dark grey tailored trousers or a plain mid to dark grey straight or pleated knee length skirt.
+Black or charcoal trousers and skirts may not be worn.
+Please note that a number of styles of skirt sold in 'uniform' sections by high street retailers are not considered acceptable under our uniform policy.
+Whilst we do not request that skirts are bought from a specific retailer, skirts must comply with the criteria outlined above. - Belts should be plain, narrow in black or grey - A school tie in red with grey diagonal stripe, worn sensibly and done up to the collar. - Either short plain grey or black socks, or black or skin coloured tights. - Plain black leather or leather-effect shoes.
 No trainers, ankle boots, backless or sling-back shoes, no pumps or suede footwear.
 Shoes should be kept clean.